mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 **Katagiri Roshi:** Bodhidharma went to China 6th century or so? [...]
 And also Chigi died in 579.
 Maybe; I don't know.
 I don't know whether they met each other in China.
 But same age.

-**Same person:** And there were three teachers between Nagarjuna and Chigi?
+**Same person:** And there were three teachers between Nāgārjuna and Chigi?

 **Katagiri Roshi:** Yes.
-Nagarjuna, Emon, and Eshi, and Chigi.
+Nāgārjuna, Emon, and Eshi, and Chigi.
 So Chigi is historically founder of Tendai school in China.
 In Japan, Saichō we call [the founder]. [*Chisha Daishi*].

 I think you can find a book.
 Do you know the title of that book? *Saichō*.